How to Pick a Gym You'll Actually Stick With

 I have joined gyms that looked ideal on paper and still stopped going within months.
 The issue wasn't motivation.
 It was a mismatch.

-Location Beats Everything Else
+Location Trumps All Else

 Match the Environment to Your Personality